digiacomo/FluidValidator/README.md

 ## Description
 FluidValidator is intended to encapsulate validation logic.
 The API was designed with FluentValidation (https://github.com/JeremySkinner/FluentValidation) and Rails Validation as reference.
   Currently offers validation of simple objects, complex objects (object graph), enumerables.
 Localized error messages.
-You can easly override base behaviors and/or built your own reusable validation rules.
+You can easly override base behaviors and/or build your own reusable validation rules.

 ## Usage